 Following a typical customized Elemental Estimate, the building costs per square metre provided by AECOM do not include the cost of land, municipality servicing of land, loose furniture, existing infrastructure, parking, allowance for escalation, interest costs, Professional Fees and VAT.

 Building Costs Per Square Metre for Residential Buildings:

 So the question you have been waiting for, what is the building cost per square for building a mansion, exclusive house, luxury home, middle class house, standard home, economic and low-cost house in South Africa?

 The self-explanatory tables and charts below show you how much it will cost to build a house or private dwelling in South Africa:

 Low-Cost Housing for the Poor – Construction Costs

-The low-income group in South Africa, those earning less than R55,000 per annum would be fine with a 45m2 or 50m2 RDP house at R2,500 per square metre, and those with a little more money to spare wouldn’t mind settling for a low-cost house at R3,200 per square metre.
+The low-income group in South Africa, those earning less than R55,000 per annum would be fine with a 45m2 or 50m2 RDP house ranging from R2,500 to R2.700 per square metre, and those with a little more money to spare wouldn’t mind settling for a low-cost house built at R3,200 per square metre.